vcl/vcl/modules/loose-button-group/README.md

 ## Usage

-It is built by using the `vclLooseButtonGroup` class.
+It is built by using the `loose-button-group` class.

 [basic example](/demo/example.html)

 ## Classes

-- `vclLooseButtonGroup`
+- `loose-button-group`

 ## Modifiers